Freedom 251 Scam: The Rise and Fall of Infamous Smartphone Scam

 Freedom 251 Scam

-Freedom 251 Phone – Feeding the Hype Machine
+Freedom Phone 251 – Feeding the Hype Machine

 Read Also: All-Time Largest IPOs in India at a Glance

-The Red Flags in Freedom 251 Scam
+The Red Flags in Freedom 251 Phone Scam

 The warning signs were evident from the start.
 The launch of the Freedom 251 phone faced repeated delays—initially set for February 18, it was pushed to February 19, and then again to February 21.
 When the event finally occurred, disappointment followed.
 The prototype revealed wasn’t a groundbreaking new device, but rather a rebranded Chinese smartphone, with the original logo clumsily covered using correction fluid.